 Your HDMI monitor should have an audio input if you don’t have a HDMI audio device.
 What you are required to do then is connect a separate audio cable from your PC sound card directly to the monitor.
 If the monitor doesn’t have speakers, you’ll need to connect the audio signal to a different device, such as external PC speakers or your home stereo system.

-While this post has been written keeping Windows 8 in mind, it will help if you face the No Sound problem in other Windows versions too.
+While this post has been written keeping Windows 10 and Windows 8 in mind, it will help if you face the No Sound problem in other Windows versions too.

 Hope something helps.